 (This is one of the reasons why so many Millennials job hop – they are looking to find a place to belong.)

 Without that safe culture, people are forced to spend too much time and energy protecting themselves from each other.

-Politics are present and constant threat – the fear that others are trying to keep us down to advance themselves.
+Politics are a present and constant threat – the fear that others are trying to keep us down to advance themselves.

 Intimidation, humiliation, isolation, feeling dumb, useless are all stresses we try to avoid inside the organisation.

 If we sense danger, our defenses go up.
 If we feel safe, we relax and are more open to trust and cooperate.

 Truly human leadership protects an organisation from the internal rivalries that can shatter a culture.